 The fault for this travesty lies solely with whoever approved the sale of this piece of Our Lady of the Martyrs shrine.
 This is among the holiest sites in North America and to have it parceled off and sold is an absolute disgrace.

-Of course, I wanted to know who was responsible for this outrage and how it was allowed to happen and the trail was not difficult to uncover.
-Apparently, WPHO has been buying up properties all over the region.
 As recently as July, the Albany diocese sold off two vacant churches to this same group for a grand total of $250,000.

 It appears that when the sale of the Jesuit Retreat House was originally made, the World Peace and Healing Association was operating under a different name: The American Sports Committee.
 There was nothing about Buddhism in the original articles describing the sale, such as this one in the Evangelist, the newspaper of the Albany Diocese.
 The article says:

 Father Murray believes the American Sports Committee will use the building as "a kind of nutrition and wellness center."Well, given the sign in the back of the building, this claim was either a convenient head-fake on the part of the buyers, or an outright lie on the part of the diocese.

 Here's an article from the Times Union of Albany written at the time of the sale.
 Apparently the ones who vetted potential buyers were....drumroll please...the NY Jesuits and the Diocese of Albany.
 Not surprising in the least, of course.
 And the real kick in the knickers comes at the end: